-where N is the number of FIFOs in the expansion and Trclk is the RCLK period.
-Note that extra cycles should be added for the possibility that the tskew1 specification is not met between WCLK and transfer clock, or RCLK and transfer clock, for the $\overline{\text{OR}}$ flag.
+where N is the number of FIFOs in the expansion and TRCLK is the RCLK period.
+Note that extra cycles should be added for the possibility that the tskews specification is not met between WCLK and transfer clock, or RCLK and transfer clock, for the \overline{OR} flag.